Epithelium: Development

-However, it is important to note that pathologists do not consider endothelium and mesothelium (both derived from mesoderm) to be true epithelium.
+However, pathologists do not consider endothelium and mesothelium (both derived from mesoderm) to be true epithelium.
 This is because such tissues present very different pathology.
 For that reason, pathologists label cancers in endothelium and mesothelium sarcomas, whereas true epithelial cancers are called carcinomas.
 Additionally, the filaments that support these mesoderm-derived tissues are very distinct.
 Outside of the field of pathology, it is generally accepted that the epithelium arises from all three germ layers.

 Cell turnover

 Epithelia turn over at some of the fastest rates in the body.
 For epithelial layers to maintain constant cell numbers essential to their functions, the number of cells that divide must match those that die.
 They do this mechanically.
-If there are too few the cells the stretch that they experience rapidly activates cell division.
+If there are too few of the cells, the stretch that they experience rapidly activates cell division.
 Alternatively, when too many cells accumulate, crowding triggers their death by activation epithelial cell extrusion.
 Here, cells fated for elimination are seamlessly squeezed out by contracting a band of actin and myosin around and below the cell, preventing any gaps from forming that could disrupt their barriers.
 Failure to do so can result in aggressive tumors and their invasion by aberrant basal cell extrusion.